EOSC-synergy/wp2-links/tools.md

 - [**Dynamic DNS service**](https://nsupdate.fedcloud.eu/) enables users to register meaningful, memorable hostnames then assign them to services deployed in Cloud, so users can access services that are dynamically deployed in Cloud via pre-registered URLs/hostnames.
-Documentation is avvailable [here](https://docs.egi.eu/users/cloud-compute/dynamic-dns/).
+Documentation is available [here](https://docs.egi.eu/users/cloud-compute/dynamic-dns/).

 - [**SLA Monitor**](https://infra.eosc-synergy.eu/~marcus/sla-monitor/) shows
     the currently active quota for each VO at all sites.